 They have also restricted all loans to 75% LTV.

 The tax changes effect the amount of rental income that can be offset against mortgage interest payments.
-There is a good explanation below taken from The Mortgage Works website :-

 “From April 2020, tax relief for finance costs will be restricted to the basic rate of income tax, currently 20%.
 Relief will be given as a reduction in tax liability instead of a reduction to taxable rental income.
 This means taxable income will be derived from rental income (less allowable costs, not including mortgage costs) instead of gross profit.”

 The changes will be phased in from April 2017, as the table below from The mortgage Works shows :-

 Andrew Montlake, Director at Coreco Mortgage Brokers commented, “This shows that lenders are starting to worry about how recent tax changes will affect landlords’ income in the future.

 “I suspect they will not be the last to change their rental calculations with this in mind and landlords should review their portfolio and financing requirements sooner rather than later, as well as making sure they are aware of the very real effects these tax changes will have on their future income.